 Case Western Reserve University has a voluntary wellness program available to all employees.
 The program is administered according to federal rules permitting employer-sponsored wellness programs that seek to improve employee health and prevent disease, including the Americans with Disabilities Act of 1990, the Genetic Information Nondiscrimination act of 2008, and the Health Insurance Portability and Accountability Act, as applicable, among others.
 If you wish to receive the wellness program incentives, you will be asked to complete a voluntary health risk assessment or “HRA” that asks a series of questions about your health-related activities and behavior and whether you have or had certain medical conditions (e.g., cancer, diabetes, or heart disease).
 You also have the choice to complete a biometric screening, which would include: height, weight, and waist circumference, and a blood test for cholesterol and glucose.
 You are not required to complete the HRA or to participate in the blood test or other medical examinations.

-Additional incentives of $100 per program, up to a maximum reward of $200 per year, are available for Wellness Program participants who meet participation guidelines in physical activity, nutrition or weight management, stress management, tobacco cessation, financial or community well-being programs.
+Additional incentives of $100 per program, up to a maximum reward of $200 per year, are available for Wellness Program participants who meet participation guidelines in physical activity, nutrition or weight management, sleep, stress management, tobacco cessation, financial or community well-being programs.
 If you are unable to meet our participation guidelines to earn the Wellness Program Incentive, you may be entitled to a reasonable accommodation or an alternative standard.
 You may request a reasonable accommodation or an alternative standard by contacting the university’s Medical Director via email or 216-368-5790.

 The information from your HRA and the results from your biometric screening will be used to provide you with information to help you understand your current health and potential risks.
 You also are encouraged to share your results or concerns with your own health care provider.